jakubbortlik/popa/README.md

 The codes for preceding pause is 9009, for folowing pause it is 9000 (the latter has a 0 on position 4, so it can work for final devoicing just like voiceless sounds do.

+TODO:
+Provide correct external documentation and comments within the script.